Sustainable Environment

 The market need for our bespoke recycling service – and why it benefits our planet!

 One of the most exciting parts of 2022 was the rapid growth in our recycling business.
-There are many situations where a company determines their merchandise cannot be donated – rebrand, canceled event, corporate acquisition, out of date information.
+There are many situations in which a company determines their merchandise cannot be donated, including a rebrand, canceled event, corporate acquisition, and out of date information.
 Most often this is the case when a company wants their off-brand items removed from the marketplace.
 At our core, we have 2 arms – charitable and recycling – which service different organizations at different times, all with the focus on landfill divergence.

 We often get asked if recycling items, instead of simply discarding them, is good for the environment.
 The answer is absolutely yes!
 As trash decomposes in landfills, it releases methane, a greenhouse gas with global warming potential about 85 times higher than carbon dioxide.
 In 2020, methane emissions from U.S. landfills were equivalent to the greenhouse gas emissions from driving about 20.3 million cars for a year.
 Keeping recyclable items out of the trash can limit these emissions.
 About 20 million tons of household recyclables are thrown in the trash in the United States each year.
 If all those materials were recycled instead, it would reduce greenhouse gas emissions by 96 million metric tons of carbon dioxide, equivalent to taking more than 20 million cars off U.S. highways.
 Here’s an article we wrote with more details on why recycling matters.